Silent Partner

 Definition

-A silent partner is an individual who participates in a partnership by providing capital to the business.
-Silent partners rarely engage in the daily operations of the partnership and typically do not attend management meetings.
+A silent partner is an individual whose involvement in a partnership is limited to providing capital to the business.
+Silent partners rarely participate in the daily operations of the partnership and typically do not attend management meetings.
 They are also known as limited partners because their liability is usually limited to the amount they have invested in the partnership.

 Origin